'The good shines out of people'

 Video

-Manchester Attack: How the people remember
+Manchester attack: How the people remember

-In the days and weeks after the Manchester arena attack, people in the region came together to support each other.
+In the days and weeks after the Manchester Arena attack, people in the region came together to support each other.

-Here, members of the community remember the attack and talk to BBC Radio 5 live about how it's affected their lives.
+Here, members of the community remember the attack and talk about how it's affected their lives.

+Click here to listen to The City Remembers, a BBC Radio 5 live documentary.

 -